How to Trim a Brisket: An Interview with Arnis Robbinsjennifer@bigplatesupply.com

 Remove Fat Kernels on Either Side of the Point

-Arnis: So, next you want to take out the fat kernels on either side of the point.
+Arnis: Next you want to take out the fat kernels on either side of the point.

 Trim Flap on Point

 Arnis: At Evie Mae’s we cut off the portion of the point that will—on a small brisket—burn up in the smoker, because it will just end up in the chopped pile.
-We cut it off and either grind it for sausage or cook it to make burnt ends.
+Therefore we cut it off and either grind it for sausage or cook it to make burnt ends.
 You may or may not want to do that at home.
+Part of learning how to trim a brisket is knowing what works best for your purposes.

 Trim the Flat

-Arnis: Trim off the thin part of the flat that will burn up & turn to jerky in the smoker.
+Arnis: Then trim off the thin part of the flat that will burn up & turn to jerky in the smoker.
 Round off the points and corners on the flat.

 Trim Fat Cap to 3/16″